dos1/flow3r-firmware/docs/badge/programming.rst

 program the badge might be the same as for stock Micropython on ESP32, our APIs are quite different.

+If you haven't used Micrpython, don't worry.
+It's not that difficult other than wrapping your head around file access.

 The :ref:`st3m` framework is the main Python codebase you'll be writing against.
 Instead of using standard Micropython libraries like ``machine`` or low level display drivers, you'll be writing applications that implement st3m classes like